 (c) if the company resolves by special resolution to the effect that it cannot by reason of its liabilities continue its business and that it is advisable to wind up.

-(2) In this Act the expression “a resolution for voluntary winding-up” means a resolution passed under any of the provisions of subsection (1).
+(2) In this Act the expression a resolution for voluntary winding-up means a resolution passed under any of the provisions of subsection (1).

 232. Notice of resolution to wind up voluntarily